DevRegard/springBoardTrip/README.md

 # Project Introduction
-This is a second project of my Academy team collaboration, using Spring MVC
+This is the second team project for educational institutions using Spring MVC.

 To run this project, you should create a database calld "trip", and import trip.sql into it.